sighupio/fury-kubernetes-kong/katalog/kong-enterprise-hybrid/README.md

 ## Deployment

-> Note :warning:: in this example we are showing some of the configurations that should be used in a EKS cluster with the ALB controller installed, and these are not full production grade settings.
+> Note :warning:: in this example we are showing some of the basic configurations that should be used in a EKS cluster with the ALB controller installed, and these are not full production grade settings.

 1. List the packages you want to deploy and their version in a `Furyfile.yml`